Another year for the record books?

 The impact of extreme precipitation is made worse by land use changes, such as drained bogs and degraded uplands.
 For Ireland, effective adaptation has to start at source.
 Overgrazing by sheep and deer of our uplands as well as bog cutting and burning of vegetation leads to rainfall cascading rapidly off mountains and overwhelming lowland settlements.

-Similarly, many of our rivers have lost their floodplains to “improvement”, either for poorly located housing developments or drained land for farming.
+Similarly, many of our rivers have lost their floodplains to “improvements”, either for poorly located housing developments or drained land for farming.
 Decades of arterial drainage schemes overseen by the OPW may have been well-intended, but many of these modifications now make us far more prone to flooding disasters as water no longer has the space to harmlessly disperse.

 In our warmer, wetter future, this problem will only get worse.
 While it may be tempting for Irish authorities to look inwards and put all our focus on local solutions such as adapting to manage flooding events, this is only at best a stop-gap approach.